william-dawson/NTPoly/ReadMe.md

 this may degrade performance, so I recommend upgrading your MPI implementation if possible.

+You can choose between building a static or shared library using `-DBUILD_SHARED_LIBS`.

 After that you can build using:
 > make